bluekitchen/btstack/port/wiced/readme.md

 # BTstack port for WICED platform

+WICED SDK 3.5.2 or higher required.
+With RedBear Duo, please follow their installation guide for WICED SDK first.

-To integrate BTstack into the WICED SDK, please move the BTstack project into WICED-SDK-X/libraries.
+To integrate BTstack into the WICED SDK, please move the BTstack project into WICED-SDK-3.5.2/libraries.
 Then create projects for BTstack examples in WICED/apps/btstack by running:

 	./create_examples.py